Jubatian/rrpge-spec/specs/acc_arch.rst

 ------------------------------------------------------------------------------

-This part of the specification defines the display component from the Graphics Display & Accelerator unit.
+This part of the specification defines the accelerator component from the Graphics Display & Accelerator unit.

 The accelerator component provides for hardware accelerated graphics operations such as sprite blitting, scaling, and filling.